Gazelle

 Gazelles are known as swift animals.
-Some are able to run at bursts as high as 60 mph or run at a sustained speed of 30 mph.
-Gazelles are found mostly in the deserts, grasslands, and savannas of Africa; but they are also found in southwest and central Asia and the Indian subcontinent.
+Some can run at bursts as high as 60 mph or run at a sustained speed of 30 mph.
+Gazelles are found mostly in the deserts, grasslands, and savannas of Africa, but they are also found in southwest and central Asia and the Indian subcontinent.
 They tend to live in herds, and eat fine, easily digestible plants and leaves.

 Gazelles are relatively small antelopes, most standing 2–3.5 ft high at the shoulder, and are generally fawn-colored.

 The gazelle genera are Gazella, Eudorcas, and Nanger.
 The taxonomy of these genera is confused, and the classification of species and subspecies has been an unsettled issue.
 Currently, the genus Gazella is widely considered to contain about 10 species.
-One subspecies is extinct: the Queen of Sheba's gazelle.
+One species is extinct: the Queen of Sheba's gazelle.
 Most surviving gazelle species are considered threatened to varying degrees.
-Closely related to the true gazelles are the Tibetan goa and Mongolian gazelles (species of the genus Procapra), the blackbuck of Asia, and the African springbok.
+Closely related to the true gazelles are the Tibetan goa, and Mongolian gazelles (species of the genus Procapra), the blackbuck of Asia, and the African springbok.

 One widely familiar gazelle is the African species Thomson's gazelle (Eudorcas thomsonii), sometimes referred to as a "tommie".
-It is around 60 to 70 cm in height at the shoulder and is coloured brown and white with a distinguishing black stripe.
+It is around 60 to 70 cm in shoulder height and is coloured brown and white with a distinguishing black stripe.
 The males have long, often curved, horns.
-Like many other prey species, tommies exhibit a distinctive behaviour of stotting (running and jumping high before fleeing) when they are threatened by predators, such as cheetahs, lions, African wild dogs, crocodiles, hyenas, and leopards.
+Like many other prey species, tommies exhibit a distinctive behaviour of stotting (running and jumping high before fleeing) when they are threatened by predators such as cheetahs, lions, African wild dogs, crocodiles, hyenas, and leopards.

-Etymology and their name
+Etymology

 Gazelle is derived from French gazelle, Old French gazel, probably via Old Spanish gacel, probably from North African pronunciation of غزال ġazāl, Maghrebi pronunciation ġazēl.
 To Europe it first came to Old Spanish and Old French, and then around 1600 the word entered the English language.
 The Arab people traditionally hunted the gazelle.
-Later appreciated for its grace, however, it became a symbol most commonly associated in Arabic literature with human female beauty.
-In many countries in Northwestern Sub-Saharan Africa, the gazelle is commonly referred to as "dangelo", meaning "swift deer".
+Later appreciated for its grace, however, it became a symbol most commonly associated in Arabic literature with human beauty.